billz/SocksProxy/README.md

 www-data ALL=(ALL) NOPASSWD:/bin/cp /tmp/danted.conf /etc/danted.conf
 ```

 Save and exit the file.
+This grants the restricted `www-data` user limited control over Dante's service and configuration.

 ### Clone the plugin
 RaspAP's default application path `/var/www/html` is used here.
 If you've chosen a different install location, substitute this in the steps below: